prajitrr/chemsource/README.md

 ## Citation

-If you use ChemSource in your research, please cite:
+If you use chemsource in your research, please cite:
 (Preprint coming soon)

 ```